indie-mirror/indienet-docs/content/hallo.gent/magic-website-factory/api.en.md

 * 200 OK: Response successfully received
 * Error code (depending on error): callback failed.
 Log the error and queue the callback to be tried again (exponential falloff).

+(When a 200 OK response is received, Hallo.gent POSTs the full owner settings, along with the secret sign-up code to the Indie Site.
+The Indie Site will then prompt for password creation and complete its configuration.)